 How to Calculate Your BAS & GST

-Managing your BAS is a critical aspect of bookkeeping and crucial to the continued existence of any business.
+Managing your BAS is an important aspect of bookkeeping and critical to the continued existence of any Australian business.
 However, understanding BAS can be a challenging task if you’re a small business owner or new to running a business.

-Here, we provide a complete coverage of how to calculate BAS, GST, and everything else you need to know for tax time.
-Complete knowledge of filing key business reports can help ensure your business stays compliant while helping you get concessions where possible.
+At Key Admin, we provide complete coverage of how to calculate BAS, GST, and everything else you need to know for tax time.
+Full knowledge of filing key business reports can help ensure your business stays compliant while helping you get concessions where possible.

-As a business owner juggling many tasks, you may find yourself scratching your head at times.
+As a business owner juggling many tasks, you may sometimes find yourself scratching your head.
 If you want to prevent errors leading to penalties and wish to focus on running your business, you should consider hiring a registered BAS agent to complete the task for you.

 What is BAS?